mgroupntua/NumericalAnalyzers/programming/chapter1.md

 ```

 The geometry of the structure consists of two (2) elements along the x-axis, with a total of three (3) nodes and
 six (6) degrees of freedom (DOFs).
-The geometry of the nodes is give by:
+The geometry of the nodes is given by:

 ```csharp
 // Define geometry: Node creation.